szaimen/Nextcloud-NAS-Guide/README.md

 #### Recommended is:
 - One Intel NUC from 2018 or later with 4 Cores or more
-- One SO-DIMM RAM latch with 8GB because 8GB should be enough for now and you will be able to upgrade the RAM with a second latch later on
+- One SO-DIMM RAM bar with 8GB because 8GB should be enough for now and you will be able to upgrade the RAM with a second bar later on
 - One internal SSD with 250 GB which should be plenty of storage for this usecase
 - One (or more) external SSD (or HDD) for storing the private data with at least 1TB (depending on how much data you are planning to store on your server.
 Rule of thumb: this drive should be at least twice as big as your current private data)
-- Two external HDD's for backups with at least the same size like the external data SSD/HDD, each
+- Two external HDD's for backups with at least the same size like the external data SSD/HDD, respectively

 #### Currently (10.
 Nov.
 2020) the recommended configuration which should fit for most people is:
 - [Intel NUC Kit NUC8i5BEH](https://geizhals.eu/intel-nuc-kit-nuc8i5beh-bean-canyon-boxnuc8i5beh-a1843166.html?hloc=at&hloc=de&hloc=eu&hloc=pl&hloc=uk) = ca. 250€